This page tells you about the biological therapy drug bortezomib and its possible side effects. There are sections about

 - Other drugs you are having

-A study in mice published in 2009 found that green tea may stop bortezomib (Velcade) from working properly, so the authors of the study strongly recommend that people taking bortezomib do not drink green tea or take any green tea preparations.
+A study in mice published in 2009 found that green tea may stop bortezomib (Velcade) from working properly.
+The authors of the study strongly recommend that people taking bortezomib do not drink green tea or take any green tea preparations.

 You should not have immunisations with live vaccines while you are having treatment or for at least 6 months afterwards.
 In the UK, these include rubella, mumps, measles (usually given together as MMR), BCG, yellow fever and Zostavax (shingles vaccine).